To the Scandinavian Arctic in the Midnight Sun, via Europe and the Upper Amazon River

 This photo album will be updated from time to time as the project continues.

-BLOG: Revisiting the Deam Wilderness: A Hike to Panther Creek Hollow
+BACK TO THE DEAM WILDERNESS: Revisiting the Deam Wilderness: A Hike to Panther Creek Hollow

 I chose Panther Creek Hollow for the initial steps into this new Limestone Post series on my return to the Deam Wilderness and surrounding Hoosier National Forest backcountry for reasons beyond its unparalleled wildness.